rubenrabb01/Modeling-MacFish-database/Horizontal range (Imputed TS data).md

 Form results of the winning model we can see that:
 - The _daily_ by _season_ interaction is significant to response variable in the three species
-- The percentage of explained variance is more than 10% higher than with the non-imputed dataset
+- The percentage of explained variance is more than 10% higher than with the non-imputed data

 ### Plot model